-The University of Maine adopted a tobacco-free campus policy, effective Jan.
+The University of Maine adopted a tobacco-free and smoke-free campus policy, effective Jan.
 1, 2011.
 In keeping with a growing trend at colleges and universities around the U.S., UMaine extended its long-time prohibition on smoking inside buildings to include campus grounds.
 The new policy applies to all tobacco and smoking products.

-This new initiative represents an extension of UMaine’s student and employee wellness initiatives, all aimed at fostering a healthier, more productive living/learning environment while working toward reduced healthcare costs.
+This initiative represents an extension of UMaine’s student and employee wellness initiatives, all aimed at fostering a healthier, more productive living/learning environment while working toward reduced healthcare costs.

 UMaine will provide assistance to those members of the university community who wish to overcome tobacco addictions.